 “Insha” has been used in the Quran on multiple occasions, for example;

 وَهُوَ ٱلَّذِىٓ أَنشَأَ لَكُمُ ٱلسَّمْعَ وَٱلْأَبْصَٰرَ وَٱلْأَفْـِٔدَةَ ۚ قَلِيلًا مَّا تَشْكُرُونَ

 And it is He who produced for you hearing and vision and hearts [i.e., intellect]; little are you grateful.

 قُلْ سِيرُوا۟ فِى ٱلْأَرْضِ فَٱنظُرُوا۟ كَيْفَ بَدَأَ ٱلْخَلْقَ ۚ ثُمَّ ٱللَّهُ يُنشِئُ ٱلنَّشْأَةَ ٱلْءَاخِرَةَ ۚ إِنَّ ٱللَّهَ عَلَىٰ كُلِّ شَىْءٍ قَدِيرٌ

 Say, [O Muhammad], “Travel through the land and observe how He began creation.
 Then Allāh will bring the Hereafter into being.
 Indeed Allāh, over all things, is competent.”

 All these instances use this word in a different context.

 Similarly, ﺍِﻥ ﺷﺎﺀ used at the following places;

 We can see how a slight difference in a word alters the meaning of Scripture.
 Thus we must be vigilant in using Arabic words correctly.
-Unfortunately, Arabic is not the mother tongue of all 1.3 billion Muslims in the world.
+Unfortunately, Arabic is not the mother tongue of all 1.3 billion Muslims worldwide.
 As a result, we make mistakes while reading and writing Arabic words.

-It’s our responsibility to educate ourselves and our future generations with the correct usage of Arabic words.
+Our responsibility is to educate ourselves and future generations on the correct usage of Arabic words.